TypeScriptADK-TS

 });

-1. Set the model name in your environment:
+1. Set both the model name and corresponding API key in your .env file:

 # .env file